-4. Error introduced by the disturbance of the local temperature using thermocouples
+2.4.
+Error introduced by the disturbance of the local temperature using thermocouples

-4.1.
+2.4.1.
 Introduction

-Whatever the selected measurement method, it is associated with parasitic effects which must be wellknown.
+Whatever the selected measurement method, it is accompanied by parasitic effects which must be well-known.
 The resulting errors can be classified in two categories:

 - the ones that are directly related to the thermometric phenomenon, they correspond to the inaccuracy on the measurement of thermometric quantities and to the parasitic effects attached to this phenomenon.
 It is not here the main topic, but they are not less important.
-We will quote simply for memory: singularities met in the laws of variation of electrical resistance due to structure modifications (allotropic transformations....), with chemical attacks... and for the thermoelectric circuits, the many parasitic effects such as e.m.f. induced, modifications of the thermoelectric force due to heterogeneities, modifications of structure, junctions nonspecific and not isotherms.

-- the others, independently of the selected sensor are related to the fact that the interaction between thermometer, medium and environment causes a local disturbance of the temperature field therefore the local temperature is no more the one that exists before thermometric sensor settling.
+We will quote simply for memory: singularities met in the laws of variation of electrical resistance due to structure modifications (allotropic transformations...), with chemical attacks... and for the thermoelectric circuits, the many parasitic effects such as f.e.m. induced, modifications of the thermoelectric force due to heterogeneities, modifications of structure, junctions nonspecific and not isotherms. - the others, independently of the selected sensor are related to the fact that the interaction between thermometer, medium and environment causes a local disturbance of the temperature field therefore the local temperature is no more the one that exists before thermometric sensor settling.

 In the following, we will present an error analysis and models to describe the local disturbance due to the presence of the sensors.
-These results come from various works performed at Laboratoire de Thermocinétique, Nantes (Bardon [36], Cassagne [37, 38])
+These results come from various works realized at Laboratoire de Thermocinétique, Nantes (Bardon [46], Cassagne [47, 48])

-4.2 Error analysis and model
+2.4.2 Error analysis and model

-4.2.1 Surface temperature measurement
+2.4.2.1 Surface temperature measurement